getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 ### Certificate Types

 SSL/TLS and SSH certificates are separate and unique concepts with distinct use-cases.
-This article did not provide details on hosting or serving network resources with a non-public certificate, as most implementations are service dependent (eg: Apache vs MongoDB) and are generally independent from the Solus' Public/Private Key Infrastructure (PKI).
+This article did not provide details on hosting or serving network resources with a non-public certificate, as most implementations are service dependent (eg: Apache vs MongoDB) and are generally independent from Solus' Public/Private Key Infrastructure (PKI).

 Read the certutil help documentation for more details on the available types of certificates that can be managed this way.

 ### Self-signed Certificate Alternatives

 If your goal is to simply conform with modern browser security standards for local resources, for example in a home lab, free certificate services are publicly available that can integrate with many services that will greatly simplify the certificate management process.
-No matter what certificate management  method is used, there are trade offs that must be considered and great caution is recommended before presenting resources to unsafe networks like the internet.
+No matter what certificate management method is used, there are trade-offs that must be considered and great caution is recommended before presenting resources to unsafe networks like the internet.
 Issues like expired certificates have impacted major internet services, and can prevent access to critical services or resources.

 ### Installing CA Certificates in the Browser

-It may be possible to install a CA cert into a web browser directly.
+It may be possible to install a CA certificate into a web browser directly.
 This will not allow other clients access to the certificate and many types of certificates can not be installed this way and will result in a confusing message like "This certificate is already installed as a certificate authority", although no certificate has been installed.